TaylanUB/scheme-bytestructures/README.md

 Creating bytestructure descriptors
 ----------------------------------

-The function `make-bytestructure-descriptor' takes one argument, the "bytestructure description," which may be one of the following:
+The function `make-bytestructure-descriptor` takes one argument, the "bytestructure description," which may be one of the following:

-1. A `bytestructure-descriptor-type' object; this will call the constructor for that type with no arguments.
+1. A `bytestructure-descriptor-type` object; this will call the constructor for that type with no arguments.

 2. A list whose first element is a bytestructure-descriptor-type; this